 We thought we’d made our peace with the idea of moving, but it never really went away.
-We still lusted after programs like Wanted Down Under and read Australia and New Zealand magazine every month (which I’m now a regular writer for).
+We still lusted after programs like Wanted Down Under (have you Googled how to submit a Wanted Down Under application?
+I bet you have!) and read Australia and New Zealand magazine every month (which I’m now a regular writer for).
 In 2013, we learned that Matt’s job was going to be ending in a few years.
 It gave us the kick to re-evaluate our lives.

 It would have been easy to not make any decision and wait for the redundancy a few years later but we knew that making no decision would really be making a decision not to go.
 If we didn’t do it right away then the chance could be gone forever.
 Matt needed to be the main applicant as his avionics job was on the Skilled Occupation List and if he moved up one more age bracket we wouldn’t have enough points to make the move plus we knew occupations on the list changed annually so there was no guarantee how long his job would be needed.

 I was bored with the uncertainty, so I set a time limit on the decision.
 We booked a holiday to Cornwall and agreed we’d decide one way or the other what we were going to do during our week away.